Carl Weathers, Apollo Creed In Rocky Films, Dies At 76 - UrduPoint

 Weathers also had a voice acting role in another beloved franchise when he played Combat Carl in 2019's "Toy Story 4."

-He received plaudits for his turn as a golf coach in "Happy Gilmore," where he took to tutoring Adam Sandler after leaving the pro tour when he lost his hand to an alligator.
+He received plaudits for his turn as a golf coach in "Happy Gilmore," where his character took to tutoring Adam Sandler after leaving the pro tour when he lost his hand to an alligator.

 But it was as the jingoistic heavyweight champion Apollo Creed, who stood in the way of Stallone's rough-and-ready Rocky Balboa, that he will be best remembered.

-The 1976 film "Rocky," which spawned a number of sequels (and which has been rebooted through its "Creed" spin-off franchise), gave the world a brutally choreographed close-up look at the world of championship boxing.
+The 1976 film "Rocky," which spawned a number of sequels (and which has been rebooted through its "Creed" spin-off franchise), gave the world a brutally choreographed close-up look at championship boxing.

 The film's underdog-against-the-odds archetype combined formidably with cinematic violence to create an instant classic that still resonates almost half a century later.